dtziugomez/devskiller/README.md

 # devskiller

-This is any answers of a tes devskiller to a technical skill for developer mid.
+This is the answers to a tes in the platform devskiller to a technical skill for developer php level mid.